Application Services

 Cross-Cutting Concerns

 You can implement cross-cutting concerns in two ways.
-You can use Aspect Oriented Programming (AOP), which is what Spring uses for its cross-cutting concerns.
+The first way would be to use Aspect Oriented Programming (AOP), which is what Spring uses for its cross-cutting concerns.
 For instance, this is how you would run the save

 method inside a transaction using AOP: